JANUARY 25, 2023

 Involve more team members

 The deliverables may vary depending on the size and complexity of your project.
-But, anyway, all outputs are essential, given the resources you’ve involved in the discovery phase.
+But, anyway, all outputs are essential, given the resources you’ve given to the discovery phase.

-System requirements specification (SRS).
-Or, as mentioned earlier, it may be called Software Requirement Specification.
-This is a document that contains a full description of the project, recommended tech stack, set of features to be developed, and architecture outline.
-It’s crucial that you review it attentively, suggest any modifications in case they’re required, discuss them with the team, and approve the final version of SRS.
-It’ll be used as a basis throughout the whole development process.
+- System Requirements Specification (SRS).
+This document contains a full description of the project, recommended tech stack, set of features to be developed, and architecture outline.
+It’s crucial that you closely and thoroughly review it, suggest any modifications in case they’re required, discuss them with the team, and approve the final version.
+This document is the base, the foundation of the future development process.

-Design wireframes.
+- Design wireframes.
 At the end of discovery, you also receive a preliminary UX prototype.
-It demonstrates how the future interface will look like, what the navigation will be, and how the core features will function.
-Similarly, you need to study it carefully to eliminate all rough edges timely to ensure that the team understands what you mean.
-This will help avoid lots of potential issues, requirements changes, and unplanned expenses on re-engineering.
+It demonstrates how the future interface will look like, what the navigation will be, and how the core features will work.
+Similarly, you need to study it carefully to eliminate all rough edges timely and ensure that the team understands your aims.
+This will help avoid lots of communication breaches, requirements changes, and unplanned expenses on re-engineering.

-Development roadmap.
-This document includes the calculations of product development timing and cost.
-Besides, you get information on the team composition.
-Unless there are significant changes in project requirements, price and deadlines don’t change.
+- Development roadmap.
+This document includes the estimates of product development timing and cost.
+You will get information on the team composition.
+Unless there are significant changes in project requirements, the price and deadlines you set in this document won’t change.